 Background Information to Assemble Prior to the Site Visit

-• 1m -3m pixel resolution digital geo-rectified site imagery
+1m-3m pixel resolution digital geo-rectified site imagery

 • Site-specific and neighboring reports on hydrology, ecology, chemistry, etc.

-• Acces s permissi on if needed
+Access permission if needed

-Preliminary map of the Assessment Area
+• Prelin ninary map o of the Assessment Area

-, access points, and other logistical information n
+, access points, and other logistical information ı

 Metric s/Subme trics Suitable for Preliminary Scoring Prior to Site Visit

-Attributes Metrics/Submetrics Suitable?
+Attributes Metrics/Submetrics Su Suitable?

 Buffer and Landscape Connectivity Yes

 Percent of AA with Buffer Yes

 Landscape Context Average Buffer Width Yes

 Buffer Condition No

-Hydrology Water Source Yes
+Water Source Yes

-Hydroperiod or Channel Stability No
+Hydro ology Hydroperiod or Channel Stability No

 Hydrologic Connectivity Yes

-Physical Structural Patch Richness No
+Physical - Structural Patch Richness No

 Structure Topographic Complexity No

-Biotic Number of Plant Layers Present No
+Number of Plant Layers Present No

 Number of Co-dominant Species No

-Native Dlant Spacing Richness No
+Biotic Native Plant Species Richness No

-Percent Invasion
+Percent Invasion No

 Horizontal Interspersion and Zonation No

 Vertical Biotic Structure No

-For air photos and other imagery, the minimum pixel resolution is 3m (i.e., each pixel in the digital image of a site should represent no more than about 9m of area).
+For air photos and other imagery, the minimum pixel resolution is 3m (i.e., each pixel in the digital image of a site should represent no more than about 9m2 of area).
 Existing Digital Orthogonal Quarterly Quadrangles (DOQQs) dating from 1998 to 2004 with a pixel resolution of 3m, and geo-rectified natural color imagery dated 2005 with a pixel resolution of 1m are available from the National Agriculture Imagery Program (NAIP) for the entire state.
 The eCRAM software is designed to work with any geo-rectified imagery that can be loaded into the image directory and then used with a tablet computer or laptop in the field to map AAs and to conduct the assessment using CRAM.